 Revenue is measured based on the transaction price, which is the fixed consideration adjusted for components of variable consideration which constitutes discounts, estimated disallowances and any other rights and obligations as specified in the contract with the customer.
 Revenue also excludes taxes collected from customers and deposited back to the respective statutory authorities.
 With respect to the inpatients hospital services who are undergoing treatment/ observation on the balance sheet date, revenue is recognised over the period to the extent of services rendered.

-Revenue from sale of pharmacy and food and beverages (other than hospital services), where the performance obligation is satisfied at a point in time, is recognised when the control of goods is transferred to the customer.
+Revenue from sale of pharmacy, where the performance obligation is satisfied at a point in time, is recognised when the control of goods is transferred to the customer.